Jeff Triplette

 Jeff Triplette (born March 12, 1951) is a former American football official in the National Football League (NFL) from the 1996 season through the 2017 season.
 He wore uniform number 42.

 Personal life

-Triplette is a retired Army Reserve colonel.
-He was awarded the Bronze Star for actions in the Persian Gulf War while serving in the North Carolina Army National Guard.
+Triplette is a native of Granite Falls, North Carolina, and a graduate of Wake Forest University.
+He is also a retired Army Reserve colonel.
+Triplette was awarded the Bronze Star for actions in the Persian Gulf War while serving in the North Carolina Army National Guard.

 In January 2007, Triplette was named president and chief operating officer of FNC, Inc., a provider of collateral management technology to the nation's largest mortgage lenders.
 Before joining FNC, he was vice president for risk management at Duke Energy, a large energy company headquartered in Charlotte, North Carolina.

 From March 2013 to June 2019, Triplette served as president and CEO of ArbiterSports, creator of athletic event management software designed to assist in assigning officials to athletic events.